Patteerrik/Heritage-Housing-Issues/README.md

 # Heritage Housing Issues

-This project helps Lydia Doe, a fictional individual, sell four inherited houses in Ames, Iowa.
-Lydia is familiar with real estate in Belgium but is uncertain about the market in Ames.
-To make informed decisions and maximize profits, she seeks data-driven insights.
+**Heritage Housing Issues** is a project designed to assist **Lydia Doe**, a fictional individual, in making informed decisions about selling four inherited houses in Ames, Iowa.
+Lydia, who has extensive real estate knowledge in Belgium, is unfamiliar with the Ames housing market.
+She realizes that what makes a property valuable in Belgium may not apply in Iowa, and mispricing could lead to significant financial losses.

+To maximize her profits and gain a deeper understanding of property valuation in Ames, Lydia seeks help from a Data Practitioner.

 ## Goals